 Technology and process reinforce the security culture

-The appeal of decentralisation seems to ebb and flow over time.
-As long as 15 years ago, a post in the Pratum blog noted: “It happens every 3-5 years, especially at larger organisations... the switch from a centralised approach to IT and information security to a de-centralised approach.”
+The appeal of decentralization seems to ebb and flow over time.
+As long as 15 years ago, a post in the Pratum blog noted: “It happens every 3-5 years, especially at larger organizations... the switch from a centralized approach to IT and information security to a de-centralized approach.”

-With a solid security culture at the foundation, even enterprises that have decentralised IT structures can take full advantage of the holistic security technologies available today—like SASE and XDR—to defend against threats, backed up by well-defined and continuously improved incident response plans for the whole organisation to follow.
+With a solid security culture at the foundation, even enterprises that have decentralized IT structures can take full advantage of the holistic security technologies available today—like SASE and XDR—to defend against threats, backed up by well-defined and continuously improved incident response plans for the whole organization to follow.

-Learn more about IT security in decentralised environments by checking out these Trend Micro resources:
+Learn more about IT security in decentralized environments by checking out these Trend Micro resources: